reubenstr/ElectroPup/README.md

 - add upside down control (the frame supports walking even after flipped)
 - apply IMU for smoother gaits
-- add center if mass calculations for smoother gaits
+- add center of mass calculations for smoother gaits
 - swap battery and RPi positions for better center of mass
 - swap foot lag bolt from SAE to metric
 - add curvature to lower leg